1lann/cete/README.md

 ## FAQ
 ### What happens if a document is missing the attribute for an index?
 The index is skipped for that document!
 The document won't ever appear in the index.
+This also applies to compound indexes, if any of the queries for the compound index fails/results in nil, the document won't be indexed for that compound index.

 ### Are there transactions?
 No, this library is meant to be a very simple and basic abstraction layer of Badger, and Badger does not support transactions.